bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 3  1959  Aston Martin DB4 GT      245.0           75
 4  1963     Iso Grifo GL 365      259.0     over 400

-Better much better
+Better much better.
+We now have a cleaned table that is much easier to follow.

 Now let's scrape data from the provo wikipedia page with this url address and the same code as above but specify the table we want, I wanted table 4 to look at the top Employers in Provo, no shocker that BYU is the #1 employer.
+We will repeat steps 1 and 2 for this tutorial to now handle a new table that we want to scrape and clean.

-# Step 1: Scraping data
+# Repeat Step 1: Scraping data from another wikipedia page
 url = 'https://en.wikipedia.org/wiki/Provo,_Utah'
 page = requests.get(url)
 soup = BeautifulSoup(page.content, 'html.parser')